top of page

 Uncle Vanya

-by Anton Chekhov
+By Anton Chekhov

-A New Adaption by Conor McPherson
+A new adaption by Conor McPherson

 Come with us as we revisit Chekhov’s masterpiece in this beautiful and stunning new adaption.
 A portrayal of family life at the turn of the 20th century highlighting the depths of human nature, the hidden significance of everyday events and the fine line between comedy and tragedy.

-APRIL 10 – 26, 2026 Get Tickets
+APRIL 9 – 26, 2026

 “IS MAN NO MORE THAN THIS?”
 Two Plays, One Truth!

-by Amy Hartman
+By Amy Hartman

 Directed by Kathleen Butler